The feast day of St. Paul of the Cross is celebrated on October 20.

-He was called the the religious life early.
+He was called to the religious life early.
 He had a tender devotion to Our Blessed Lady, and the Sorrowful Heart of Mary.
 St. Paul of the Cross worked as a hospital chaplain for 21 years before founding the Passionist Order after having a vision.
 In the vision, he saw himself clothed in the habit that his community would wear: a long, black robe with a white symbol stitched in the center and a white cross above a white heart that held the words, “passion of Jesus Christ.”
 His brother John Baptist joined the order also.
 The new community was grounded in poverty and solitude and had a mission to encourage people to meditate on the suffering and death of Jesus.

 The mission of St. Paul of the Cross was to reach out to the poor and abandoned people, preaching the message of faith, compassion and loving redemption.
 He was a popular preacher, poet, and mystic.
 He became a popular preacher and known for miracles.
 St. Paul was given supernatural gifts.
 He could see into the future and heal sick people through his prayer and touch.
 He was known as a very holy man and considered a saint.